 So, how do you loosen security requirements for some teams while enforcing stricter rules for others?
 Can you customize each team’s security settings without hindering end user productivity?

-Our engineers did a ton of research into container-level data protection while developing our latest ShareGate Apricot release—group sensitivity labels—and part of that process included looking at sensitivity labeling in the Microsoft 365 compliance center.
+Our engineers did a ton of research into container-level data protection while developing our latest ShareGate release—group sensitivity labels—and part of that process included looking at sensitivity labeling in the Microsoft 365 compliance center.
 We wanted to share what we learned, so we created this handy guide to using sensitivity labeling to secure sensitive data in Microsoft 365.

 What is sensitive data?